Stats (from Niche)

 Dining choices don’t end there.
 Visit the stylish Fl.
-2 inside the Fairmont Hotel, enjoy sustainable seafood options at Or, The Whale, or grab a cocktail and farm-to-table dishes at The Commoner inside the Kimpton Hotel Monaco.
+2 inside the Fairmont Hotel, or grab a cocktail and farm-to-table dishes at The Commoner inside the Kimpton Hotel Monaco.
 Yet another option: Check out the liquid works of art at Bridges and Bourbon on Penn Ave.

 On Wood St., cozy up to a bowl of ramen at Yuzu Kitchen, a tasty spot for unique cocktails and authentic Asian fusion food.
 For one of the most beloved spots Downtown, take your tastebuds to Liberty Ave. to try Bae Bae’s Kitchen — a fast-casual eatery that has Downtowners hooked on Korean comfort classics like glass noodles, bulgogi (beef) and kimchi.

 For a sweet treat, seek out a scoop at Millie’s Homemade Ice Cream in Market Square, share gourmet shakes at The Milkshake Factory on Fifth Ave., or try tasty French pastries and tarts at La Gourmandine on Forbes Ave.
 Downtown has a list of healthy spots, too, like Corner Mercantile, Earth Inspired Salads, Bluebird Kitchen and more.
 Find those here.

 There is also plenty of entertainment and shopping options.
 Check out the newest attraction — Liberty Magic — for an entertaining night out on the town or visit Pittsburgh specialty boutiques like PG&H, Steel City and love, Pittsburgh.